DiffSight

 Pre-1.0 · Closed beta

-We're shipping the first installable build to the waitlist.
-No public download yet, no marketing emails, no drip campaign.
-One email when there is something to install.
+The first installable build ships to the waitlist.
+No public download yet.
+No drip campaign.
+One email, when there's something to install.